fobadara/javascript-quiz-app/README.md

 # EXISTING FEATURES
 ## The Landing Page
 * Featured on the home page is the title, JavaScript Quiz Test and some brief description to familiarise the user with the game.
-* Beneath this are the links to start the quiz and to get the high scores.
+* Beneath this are the links to start the quiz and to get high scores.
 ![Landing Page](assets/images/landing-page.png)

 ## Start the Quiz